PellelNitram/OnlineHTR/README.md

 2. Download the [IAM-OnDB](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) dataset to `{data_dir}/datasets/IAM-OnDB` where `{data_dir}` is defined in the [paths config](configs/paths/default.yaml).
 This download process is as follows:
    1. Download the following files that are listed on the above stated dataset website: `data/original-xml-part.tar.gz`, `data/writers.xml`, `data/lineStrokes-all.tar.gz`, `data/lineImages-all.tar.gz`, `data/original-xml-all.tar.gz`, `data/forms.txt` & `ascii-all.tar.gz`.
    2. Extract the content of each of those files into the `{data_dir}/datasets/IAM-OnDB/<file_base_name>` folder where `<file_base_name>` denote the basenames of all downloaded files.

+## Goals / Features TODO

+- [ ] Train model using the awesome [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template/generate) by [ashleve](https://github.com/ashleve).
+- [ ] Implement Bezier curve fitting algorithm.
+TODO: Note that I will not do that for now.
+- [ ] Publish trained model on [Hugging Face](https://huggingface.co/) for easy access.
+TODO: Do that after publication of repo if there is interest and if I have time.

+- [ ] Allow inference on own handwriting.

 ## Contributing